benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 # v.net.models
-This program is a nodes-based network model generator for GRASS GIS 7.x (can also be used via the QGIS Processing plug-in: see instructions below).
+This program is a nodes-based network model generator and research tool for GRASS GIS 7.x (can also be used via the QGIS Processing plug-in: see instructions below).
+Its intended uses are for reconstructing (hypothetical) network links from nodes alone, and for generating baseline models for comparison with more advanced reconstructions (computed with other tools).

 It takes a vector points layer as input and produces a new vector lines layer that represents the links of the reconstructed network.
 Several connectivity models have been implemented.